benjholla/SoapLog/_posts/2017-5-29-ducky-soap.md

 Add the sodium lactate to the cooled lye water mixture.
 Stir in the fragrance and colorant to the oil.
 Add the lye water to the oils and bring to a trace.
 Pour into rubber duck molds.
 Release the soap from the mold and let cure for 4 weeks before using.

 ## Batch Notes
-I created the silicon duck mold by casting a toy rubber duck in [liquid silicone](https://www.amazon.com/Smooth-Silicone-Making-OOMOO-30/dp/B004BNF3TK).
+I created the silicone duck mold by casting a toy rubber duck in [liquid silicone](https://www.amazon.com/Smooth-Silicone-Making-OOMOO-30/dp/B004BNF3TK).
 I lowered the amount of coconut oil in this recipe to make a less astringent soap for children.